-“… the (Torah) world was desolate (as a result of the death of the 24,000 students) until Rabbi Akiva went to the rabbis of the south (of Israel) and began to teach them.
+“… the (Torah) world was desolate (as a result of the death of the 24,000 students) until Rabbi Akiva went to the Rabbis of the south (of Israel) and began to teach them.
 Who were they?
 Rabbi Meir, Rabbi Yehuda, Rabbi Yossi, Rabbi Shimon, Rabbi Elazar ben Shamuah.
-These new students re-established the world of Torah in this turbulent time.”
-(Yevamos 62b)
+These new students re-established the world of Torah in this turbulent time (Yevamos 62b).”

 When did Rabbi Akiva go and find these new students?
 Right after he attended the funeral of the final student who had passed away.
 My dear friends, let’s take a moment to reflect on these powerful words.
-In the span of just a few weeks Rabbi Akiva had to bury 24,000 students.
+In the span of just a few weeks, Rabbi Akiva had to bury 24,000 students.
 But the tragedy didn’t end there.
-He cared for their widows and orphans; he was tasked with the overwhelming responsibility helping tens of thousands to rebuild their lives.
+He cared for their widows and orphans; he was tasked with the overwhelming responsibility of helping tens of thousands to rebuild their lives.
 And what of his personal loss?
 Rabbi Akiva devoted his life to building his students and his yeshiva.
-His entire life’s work was intertwined with the lives of his students and now it was all gone.
-No students, no yeshiva, just immeasurable amounts of pain and heartbreak.
+His entire life’s work was intertwined with the lives of his students, and now it was all gone.
+No students, no yeshiva, and immeasurable amounts of pain and heartbreak.
 Rabbi Akiva would have been within his right to say, “I’m done.
 I tried, I devoted my life to my people and to my God, but alas my efforts were not meant to endure.
 I am an old man; someone else will need to find the strength and courage to rebuild.
 I did my share.”
-And who would have faulted Rabbi Akiva had he chosen to “retire,” learn in his local Beis Midrash, spend time with his family and leave the work for others.
+And who would have faulted Rabbi Akiva had he chosen to “retire,” learn in his local Beis Midrash, spend time with his family, and leave the work for others?
 But he didn’t.
-Rather, immediately following the last funeral, he dried his tears, dusted himself off, said goodbye to his family and began the journey to the south of Israel to find new students and begin the process of rebuilding.
+Rather, immediately following the last funeral, he dried his tears, dusted himself off, said goodbye to his family, and began the journey to the south of Israel to find new students and begin the process of rebuilding.
 And when did all of this happen?
 On Lag Ba’omer.
-This day, Lag Ba’omer, is not simply another day in the sefirah count.
+This day, Lag Ba’omer is not simply another day in the sefirah count.
 This day is a testament to the strength of the human spirit.
-It is this day that reminds us we can all be Rabbi Akiva.
+It is this day that reminds us that we can all be a Rabbi Akiva.
 It is on Lag Ba’omer that we understand that although we may be faced with incredible challenges, we need not yield to or buckle beneath them.
-Sometimes, we need to dry our tears, pick ourselves up and figure out how to keep moving forward.
+Sometimes, we need to dry our tears, pick ourselves up, and figure out how to keep moving forward.